kotajacob/molly-brown/README.md

   `/var/gemini/users/gus/` to `/home/gus/public_gemini/` if you want.
 * `AccessLog`: Path to access log file (default value `access.log`, i.e. in the current wrorking directory).
 Note that all intermediate directories must exist, Molly Brown won't create them for you.
+Set to `-` for logging to `stdout`.
 * `ErrorLog`: Path to error log file (default value `error.log`, i.e. in the current wrorking directory).
 Note that all intermediate directories must exist, Molly Brown won't create them for you.
+Set to `-` for logging to `stdout`.
 * `GeminiExt`: Files with this extension will be served with a MIME type of `text/gemini` (default value `gmi`).
 * `MimeOverrides`: In this section of the config file, keys are path